pluto/CircuitFrontends/README.md

 # Circuit Anatomy

 A Circuit Frontend is a tool allowing you to define circuit constraints.
-A circuit Frontend with compile down to constraint systems by an arithmetization of circuit constraints.
+A circuit Frontend will compile down to constraint systems by an arithmetization of circuit constraints.
 Circuit constraint systems are then fed to a proving backend to generate a proof.
 There are four well known constraint systems: